damadorPL/ai-overview-extractor/README.md

 - Open console (F12) and look for `[AI Overview Extractor]` logs
 - Check if `#m-x-content` element exists
 - Refresh page and wait for full loading

+### Sources not expanding automatically
+- Check console for `[AutoExpanderSources]` logs
+- Verify auto-expand sources is enabled in popup settings
+- Try refreshing page if button detection fails
+- Check for jsaction attribute changes in new Google updates

 ### No content in markdown
 - AI Overview may not be fully loaded